Despite previous attacks, Medicare for All proved to be a huge winner for Bernie Sanders for the third primary in a row, polls show

 The Vermont senator has campaigned on creating a Medicare for All healthcare system that’s managed by the government and insures every American whether they want it or not.
 The plan would abolish private insurance in the process, and do away with deductibles, premiums, and out-of-pocket spending.

-An NBC News exit poll showed that Sanders’s proposal to enact a government-run healthcare system that abolishes private insurance gained strong majority support in Nevada among Democrats.
+An NBC News entrance poll showed that Sanders’s proposal to enact a government-run healthcare system that abolishes private insurance gained strong majority support in Nevada among Democrats.
 Around 62% supported it while 35% were opposed.

 NBC News entrance polls of Democrats on Medicare for All: 57-38% support in Iowa, 58-37% support in New Hampshire, 62-35% support in Nevada.